devspace-sh/devspace/docs/pages/cli/commands/devspace_ui.md

 #######################################################
 ##################### devspace ui #####################
 #######################################################
-Opens the management ui in the browser
+Opens the localhost UI in the browser
 #######################################################
 ```
 ## Options

 ```
-  -h, --help   help for ui
+      --dev        Ignore errors when downloading UI -h, --help       help for ui
+      --port int   The port to use when opening the server --server     If enabled will force start a server (otherwise an existing UI server is searched)
 ```

 ### Options inherited from parent commands